Healing happens in relationship

 You may find yourself wandering aimlessly, not knowing your purpose for being here.
 We're sold a story that if we get the career, get the spouse and the house and the kids then we will be happy - yet we're not.
 And it's because your fulfillment and self-worth come from a deep knowing inside that you are worthy of love and belonging.
 It's that simple to understand, and yet so difficult to achieve.

 It takes work to get there, to that place of self-love, but it's possible.
-I will take you there.
+I can take you there.
 In my work I combine guidance with meditation and facilitation of body awareness to access the intuitive knowing within.
 Everything you need, you already have inside of you.
-It just takes some work to access it.
+It just takes doing the work to access it.